teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 export TICKET_PRICE_NANO=100000000 COIN_ID=0x1234 RAFFLE_DURATION_S=120
 ```

 You can change these values to your liking of course.
-If you need a coin address, you can get the ID of all of your coins by calling `iota client gas`, just use whichever one has enough IOTA to cover the `TICKET_PRICE` (note that 1 IOTA = 1.000.000.000 nanos).
+Make sure to replace the value for `COIN_ID` with a valid address - you can get the ID of all of your coins by calling `iota client gas`.
+Just use whichever one has enough IOTA to cover the `TICKET_PRICE` (note that 1 IOTA = 1.000.000.000 nanos).

 Now let's create a raffle using these variables.
 Creating a raffle is done as follows, with `'<0x2::iota::IOTA>'` as a type argument for the token type `T`:
 ```bash